gurukiran987/Adopting-pets-and-pet-related-products-/README.md

 # Adopting-pets-and-pet-related-products-
-Website for adoption of pets and buying pet related products.
+Website for buying pets and pet related products.